Kimberly Cole: Performances

 Cole has performed with Lenny Kravitz, Jessica Simpson, Will Smith, and Mýa, as well as being the support act for megastar artists such as Katy Perry, LMFAO, Lupe Fiasco, Cobra Starship, and Shiny Toy Guns.

 In 2009, she co-starred alongside Eliza Dushku, featuring as a background singer in the FOX TV series Dollhouse, as well as contributing the title theme (which she wrote and performed) and two other songs for the episode "Stage Fright."
 She has also been featured as a celebrity guest judge on VH1's Saddle Ranch.

-Cole has performed at such world known venues at Webster Hall in New York City, Sugar Factory@Mirage and Revolution Lounge in Las Vegas, the Playboy Mansion's Stars and Stripes Event, Jeffrey Sanker's Palm Springs White Party, and at Coachella's Oasis VIP Event as well as numerous after parties.
+Cole has performed at such world known venues at Webster Hall in New York City, Sugar Factory at The Mirage and Revolution Lounge in Las Vegas, the Playboy Mansion's Stars and Stripes Event, Jeffrey Sanker's Palm Springs White Party, and at Coachella's Oasis VIP Event as well as numerous after parties.

 She performed live at The Colony in Los Angeles as the headliner of the Colony Royale New Year's Eve 2011 party.

 Internet celebrity Nathan Barnatt auditioned for a role in her "U Make Me Wanna" music video.
 The resulting footage became a viral video.
 Barnatt also appears in the final cut, as Cole and her team reworked their original concept of the video to include his performance.
-In 2012, she also teamed up to perform for the US Marines alongside numerous comics, notably Gabriel Iglesias, as part of the Leatherneck Comedy Entertainment Tour.
+In 2012, she also teamed up with numerous comics (most notably, Gabriel Iglesias) to perform for the US Marines as part of the Leatherneck Comedy Entertainment Tour.

 Cole has toured and performed numerous occasions in East Asia, including almost two full months in China in late 2015, as well as a tour in Korea and three months in Japan for the US Armed Forces in 2016.

 Other ventures

 In 2012, she hosted the live online pre-show for the 40th anniversary American Music Awards, as well as the weekly web series "AMAs on Demand" alongside Lance Bass and Megan Turney.

 Cole was a presenter at the 2014 International Fashion Film Awards; other presenters included Lance Bass, Jordin Sparks, Kristin Cavallari, and Mark Ballas.

-In 2016, she also appeared alongside Lance Bass to Host an episode of What's Trending, a live interactive show on YouTube that brings to you the top trending news and videos being shared across the web.
+In 2016, she also appeared alongside Lance Bass to host an episode of What's Trending, a live interactive show on YouTube that brings you the top trending news and videos being shared across the web.